- If you want to control the process from beginning to end, you may wish to sell your home privately.

 2. You’ll have to market the property yourself

-Figuring out how to sell property privately online requires you to identify which sites are best for listings.
-You also need to arrange for professional photos to be taken of the property (you won’t attract any interest without that); and you’ll need to organise home stagings.
+Figuring out how to sell a property privately online requires you to identify which sites are best for listings.
+You also need to arrange for professional photos to be taken of the property (you won’t attract any interest without that), and you’ll need to organise home stagings.

 3. You’ll have to deal with the buyer